-We had under 12 hours to see Madrid, since it was our layover en route to Vienna where we will start our driving trip around the Alps.
-Madrid is a modern metropolis that offers a taste of the real Spain.
+We had under 12 hours to see Madrid since it was our layover en route to Vienna where we will start our driving trip around the Alps.
+Madrid is a modern metropolis that offers a taste of real Spain.
 Wide avenues are congested with traffic, but beautiful parks break up the urban landscape.
-Madrid doesn’t have the traditional charm of Andalusia or the beauty of Barcelona, yet it is equally exciting and interesting city to explore.
+Madrid doesn’t have the traditional charm of Andalusia or the beauty of Barcelona, yet it is an equally exciting and interesting city to explore.
 The city was buzzing with activity when we landed early morning at the Madrid airport where our driver from Blacklane was waiting for us.
 Madrid city center is just 12 kilometers from the airport, so you won’t waste too much time in transit.
 We wanted to get a Spanish meal, stop at the Palacio de Cristal(Crystal Palace) visit at least one of the art museums and a few monuments.
 Without further ado, here is what to do in Madrid in 12 hours.

 What is in this Post

 A walk in Buen Retiro Park and stop at Palacio de Cristal